-Narrator text: Carbon is released as drilling rigs are constructed, installed and run.
+Narrator text: Carbon is released as oil drilling rigs are constructed, installed and run.
 (NO ANIMATION)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Transportation of the oil to treatment plants [X] Button 2: Plastic bottles are packaged Button 3: Electricity is used in shops and restaurants that store the plastic bottles
+Button 1: Oil is transported to treatment plants [X] Button 2: Plastic bottles are packaged.
+Button 3: Electricity is used in shops and restaurants selling plastic bottles.

 Slide 2